Consistency Principle: Definition

-The Consistency principle of accounting states that once an entity has adopted a certain practice and method, it should use same practice and method for subsequent events of the same nature unless it has a sound reason to change them.
+The consistency principle of accounting states that once an entity has adopted a certain practice and method, it should use the same practice and method for subsequent events of the same nature unless there is a sound reason to switch.

-Sometimes accountant has to deal with such issues which can be handled by a variety of principles e.g. depreciation of fixed assets, valuation of stock, etc. This principle stresses that the accountant should select one approach and should use it consistently.
+Sometimes, an accountant has to deal with issues that can be handled by a variety of principles (e.g., depreciation on fixed assets, valuation of stock, etc).
+This principle stresses that the accountant should select one approach and apply it consistently.

 The ruling about consistency applies where a change in approach could affect the profit of a business.

 However, this does not mean that changes can never be made.
 Any reasonable change to improve the work of accounting is permitted, but an appropriate note to explain the change must be written to make it clear.